 Reggaeton’s “new-school era” is sending shockwaves throughout the American music industry for the second time.
-Through using the same influences of dance hall, Latin rhythms, and of course hip-hop, the reggaeton artists leading this second-coming have made room for all the explicit lyrics and perreo in the mainstream market.
+By remixing the genre’s original influences of dance hall Latin rhythms, and of course hip-hop, the reggaetoneros/as leading this second-coming have made room for all the explicit lyrics and perreo in the Anglo mainstream.

-Compared to the success of the British Invasion of the 1960s, this reemergence follows the genre’s original breakthrough that happened in the late 1990s and early 2000s.
-Early pioneers including reggaetoneros like Tego Calderón, Calle 13, Wisin y Yandel and Daddy Yankee.
-Each of them paved the way for a new generation including artists like Bad Bunny, Ozuna, J Balvin, and Anuel AA to dominate American radio.
+Compared to the success of the British Invasion of the 1960s, this reemergence follows the genre’s original breakthrough from the late ’90s and early ’00s — the previous takeover allowing early reggaeton pioneers like Tego Calderón, Calle 13, Wisin y Yandel and Daddy Yankee to pave the way for a new generation including artists like Bad Bunny, Ozuna, J Balvin and Anuel AA to dominate American radio.

-Although not everyone accepted the track because it was an Americanized version of reggaeton, it did exactly as intended.
+Although a few critics wrote off the track as just an Americanized version of reggaeton, it did exactly as intended.
 It had a fun melody, featured mega-popstar Justin Bieber, incorporated catchy lyrics and was commercial enough to break through the charts.
 It was No. 1 for 16 weeks straight and was the most streamed and purchased song of 2017.
 Its popularity was so tremendous it was nominated for song of the year at the 60th annual Grammys in 2018 and nearly won.

-“Despacito” was the honorary and perfect introduction to a streamline of bilingual pop-infused reggaeton singles.
+It was the honorary introduction to a streamlining of bilingual pop-infused reggaeton singles.
 Examples such as “Mi Gente” by J Balvin featuring Beyoncé, “Bailando” by Enrique Iglesias featuring Sean Paul, “Modelo” by Ozuna featuring Cardi B and “Taki Taki” again by Ozuna with another Cardi B feature along with Selena Gomez and DJ Snake on the track.

-After a hiatus, reggaeton was entering the music scene once again.
-Yet, it wasn’t sticking solely to its original sonic fusion and decided to show its versatility.
-It didn’t want to continue existing in the U.S. with only (seemingly) one-hit wonders.
-Besides “Gasolina,” only a handful of reggaeton songs have made Billboard charting status.
-Other artists and songs that have made it to that point include “Rakata” (2005) and “Sexy Movimiento” (2007) both by Wisin y Yandel.
+After a hiatus, reggaeton planned to retake center stage in the music scene.
+And it wasn’t solely sticking to its original sonic fusion this time around either.
+It seemed as if artists and producers alike didn’t want to continue in the U.S. as, seemingly, one-hit wonders.
+Because other than “Gasolina,” only a handful of reggaeton songs have made the Billboard charts, including “Rakata” (2005) and “Sexy Movimiento” (2007).

 Reggaeton came back but changed to attract a different set of listeners.
 This is why the comeback is arguably more explosive than the original appearance.
-Like hip-hop, it expanded outside of its culture.
-Although the cultural elements and references from reggaeton are at times lost, it decided to commercialize itself to enter the mainstream.
+Like hip-hop, the culture decided to become more appealing to others who weren’t involved in its “in-group,” and ultimately decided to expand outside of its culture altogether.
+The cultural aspects from reggaeton are at times lost, but it was a seemingly unanimous decision to commercialize itself and enter the mainstream.
 One of the most prevalent tactics used was “splitting up” the genre.

-Instead of simply being reggaeton, it categorized itself into different sub-genres.
-This makes the music more dynamic and easier to market.
-Pair this tactic alongside American popstars who already have a die-hard fan base and it’s almost impossible not to successfully break into the U.S. pop culture scene.
+Reggaeton turned into the umbrella covering a range of different sub-genres, making the music easier to market.
+Pair this tactic alongside American pop stars, who already have a die-hard fan base, and it’s nearly impossible not to triumphantly break into the U.S. pop culture scene.

-Sub-labels like reggaeton pop and latin trap are the two most popular at the moment.
-Nielson’s 2019 mid-music report even highlights reggaeton pop as one of the leading music genres taking home chart-breaking numbers.
-It’s a perfect combination of the sultriness and folkloric-like nature that many a gringo will love and keeps many Latinos dancing.
+Sub-labels like reggaeton pop and Latin trap, or Latin urban, are the two most popular at the moment.
+Nielson’s 2019 mid-year music report even highlights reggaeton pop as one of the leading music genres taking home chart-breaking numbers.

 Latin Trap continues communicating the more aggressive and darker sounds of reggaeton.
 A perfect example of a major hit that caught wildfire in the U.S. is the “Krippy Kush” remix.
 Originally by Farruko, it features Bad Bunny, Rvssian and eventually included Nicki Minaj and 21 Savage or Travis Scott.
 Earning 16 bars from one of the queens of rap herself?
-An instant mega-hit is produced.
-You’ve also crossed over into the hip-hop community, which is currently dominating the industry over rock ‘n’ roll and pop for the first time in history.
+An instant mega-hit is produced, and you’ve also crossed over into the hip-hop community, which is dominating the industry over rock ‘n’ roll and pop for the first time in history.

-Reggaeton’s evolved itself and now officially earned a place in the American music industry.
-It no longer receives only a nod or just a brief mention.
-It’s an active part of the conversation and even leading the discussion on what the music industry should do next.
-This moment was anticipated for years and seems far overdue.
+Reggaeton’s evolved and officially earned a seat in the American music industry.
+It no longer receives only a nod or just a brief mention but is an active part of the conversation.

-This breakout has taken home a lot of wins for reggaeton and Latin music.
-Some might even believe the limited amount of time taken to accomplish this feat is the signs of a fad or wave.
-Yet, just because something seems to have instantaneously reached global fame does not necessarily mean it was an actual overnight success.
+This breakout has brought home a lot of wins for reggaeton and Latin music.
+Some might even believe the limited amount of time taken to accomplish this feat are the signs of a fad or wave.
+However, just because something seems to have instantaneously reached global fame, does not necessarily mean it was an actual overnight success.

 Reggaeton’s presence is just now being praised throughout the past couple of years.
-But that doesn’t mean it’s planning to head back to the Caribbean where it originated anytime soon.
+But that doesn’t mean it’s planning to head back to the Caribbean anytime soon.
 If anything, it’s only one of many zeniths it can experience after 15 or so years in the making.